 Misuse of literally is one of the single biggest no-no's you can make right now.
 It has become the pet peeve that everyone loves to hate.
 There are t-shirts, coffee cups, and thousands of web pages and youtube videos dedicated to hating the misuses of this word, as well as mocking and deriding those who get it wrong, impugning everything from their breeding to their intelligence to their eduction, and even their morality based on this single misstep.

 (Using "literally" before hyperbole is literally one of the worst mistakes you can make as a writer in today's world.)

 Walk out into the world, and people use words the way they've heard them used.
 That's what language is.
 That's how it works.
 That's how our brains evolved to communicate using sounds and symbols.
-Telling people they are "wrong" about language is at best as futile (and often as unwelcome) as telling them they are wrong about their preference of food or clothing style.
+Telling people they are "wrong" about language is at best as futile (and often as unwelcome) as telling them they are "just wrong" about their preference of food or clothing style.